isomerpages/govtech-stp/_travel-and-health-control-measures/frequently-asked-questions.md

 For passengers who are taking a <b>connecting flight</b> to Singapore, the <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> will be counted from the scheduled departure of his flight from his first embarkation point of his journey to Singapore.
 For example, if the passenger’s flight itinerary is LAX-NRT-SIN, the COVID-19 PCR test must be taken within <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> before the scheduled departure of his flight from LAX.

-#### 2. I am [transiting via Singapore](https://www.caas.gov.sg/covid-19-updates/updates/Publication/travellers-to-be-allowed-to-transit-through-changi-airport-from-2-june-2020).
+#### 2. I am transiting via Singapore.
 Do I still need to have a valid negative COVID-19 test result?

-Travellers who <u>only</u> had travel history to Brunei Darussalam, Mainland China, New Zealand, Hong Kong and Macao in the past 21 days before arriving in Singapore to transit are not required to take a Pre-Departure Test before departing for Singapore.

-All other travellers transiting through Singapore (including Singapore Citizens and PRs) via flight or ferry will need to present a valid negative COVID-19 PCR test taken within <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> before departure before they are allowed to board their flight or ferry for travel to Singapore. <b>This pre-departure test requirement also applies to travellers who had travel history to Australia in the past 21 days, and are arriving in Singapore to transit from 2 August 2021, 2359 hours onwards.</b>

-Due to the fast-evolving epidemiological situation, travellers should confirm with the airline on their transit details/requirements.
+Click <a href="/transit/overview#PDT">here</a> for the relevant details.

 #### 3. What will happen if I arrive in Singapore and do not have a valid negative PCR test certificate?